 The accounts include the results of The Friends of The Yehudi Menuhin School (registered charity number 312010-2).
-It raised funds from its members to donate to the school, and is governed by its Board.
+It is a linked charity and raised funds from its members to donate to the School and is governed by its Board.